 The Group is committed to acting ethically, lawfully, and always in the best interests of our stakeholders and therefore has an extremely low appetite for compliance breaches, either regulatory or of our principal internal polices, including for example, our Health and Safety policy and our Code of Business Ethics and Conduct.
 Anyone who acts on our behalf is expected to act in line with our policies, values, and behaviours and to take the necessary steps to comply with applicable laws and regulations.

-Evolve our pet care centres and colleague model, with expertise at the heart
+- Align and target (using data) marketing spend and GTM behind Pets and Pets Club - Evolve our pet care centres and colleague model, with expertise at the heart